 Frontal (or Cyclonic) Rain is caused by cyclonic activity and it occurs along the fronts of the cyclone.
 It is formed when two masses of air of different temperature, humidity and density meets.
 For example meeting of moisture laden warm tropical wind with a polar air mass.
-A layer separating them is called the front.
-This front has two parts , the warm front and the cold front.
+A layer separating air masses is called the front.
+Front are of two types , the warm front and the cold front.
 At the warm front, the warm lighter wind rises gently over the heavier cold air, which being heavy stays close to the ground.
 As the warm air rises, it cools, and the moisture present in it condenses to form clouds altostratus clouds.
 This rain falls steadily for a few hours to a few days.

 At the cold front, the cold air forces the warm air to rise aggressively causing its moisture to condense quickly, which results in the formation of cumulonimbus clouds.
 The rain from this cloud is usually heavy and of short duration.